-Disagree.
-Water agencies aren't land planning agencies - by design.
+Water agencies are not land planning agencies - by design.
 Historically and today, water communities have had the responsibility of providing water for the approved land use.
 Planning being performed at the local, regional and state levels is aimed at using our existing water supplies more efficiently and developing new supplies and systems to accommodate the current and future needs of our residents and businesses and to improve supply reliability where necessary.

 What sometimes causes a bit of a dilemma is that since the formation of Metropolitan Water District of Southern California (MET) in 1928, all entities in Southern California have come under the MET water supply umbrella.
-This prevents us from assigning specific imported water rights to any single entity or property.
-On a regional basis, when MET has surplus, we all have surplus and when MET is short, we are all short.
+This prevents the District from assigning specific imported water rights to any single entity or property.
+On a regional basis, when MET has surplus, we all have surplus and when MET has a shortfall, we all have a shortfall.
 With water supplies to MET being cut back, as discussed below, it can be somewhat difficult to quantify the water supply reliability to a particular area.

-The linkage of regional and local water supplies within the MET service was strengthened and clarified in the early 1990's following the defeat of the "peripheral canal" and the development of MET's Integrated Resources Plan (IRP) where it was declared "through the implementation of the IRP, MET and its member agencies will have the full capability to meet full-service demands at the retail level at all times."
-Through this commitment, it was recognized that retail water supply reliability is dependent on the development and efficient management of both local water resources and imported water sources.
-A significant responsibility was placed on MET to develop: (1) water management programs that support the development of cost-effective local resources, in conjunction with the local agencies, (2) securing additional imported supplies as necessary through programs that increase the availability of water delivered through the Colorado River Aqueduct and the state Water Project, (3) providing the infrastructure needed to integrate imported and local sources (treatment, distribution, storage), (4) establishing a comprehensive management plan dealing with periodic surplus and shortage conditions, and (5) developing a rate structure to strengthen MET's financial capabilities to implement water supply programs and make infrastructure improvements.
+The linkage of regional and local water supplies within the MET service was strengthened and clarified after the defeat of the "peripheral canal" beginning in the early 1990's with the development of MET's Integrated Resources Plan (IRP) where it was declared "through the implementation of the IRP, MET and its member agencies will have the full capability to meet full-service demands at the retail level at all times."
+Through this commitment it was recognized that retail water supply reliability is dependent on the development and efficient management of both local water resources and imported water sources.
+A significant responsibility was placed on MET to develop: (1) water management programs that support the development of cost-effective local resources, in conjunction with the local agencies, (2) securing additional imported supplies as necessary through programs that increase the availability of water delivered through the Colorado River Aqueduct and the state Water Project, (3) providing the infrastructure needed to integrate imported and local sources (treatment, distribution. storage), (4) establishing a comprehensive management plan dealing with periodic surplus and shortage conditions, and (5) developing a rate structure to strengthen MET's financial capabilities to implement water supply programs and make infrastructure improvements.